How to start trading on Bybit

 Step 2: Depositing Bitcoin or altcoins

-To access the asset page on Bybit you need to click on “Assets” on the top left side of the menu.
-It will redirect you to the asset page and from there you can manage your assets.
+Click on “Assets” located on the top left side of the menu.
+This will redirect you to the asset page.
+You can manage your assets from here.

 Trading on Bybit